This page is presented by OSN as a free public service for all Ohio notaries, in the hope it will help you to better serve our citizens.

 12. Regardless of the date on the document, ensure that your notarization is dated with the exact date that the signer appears before you; backdating or predating a notary certificate is NEVER permitted.

 13. Affix the notary seal legibly near your signature, at least 1" from any page edge, and ensure it does not obscure any wording on the document or the notary certificate.
 If your commission expiration date is not already included on your stamp, you must write it in the certificate.
+The notarization is NOT complete without your seal!

 14. Should there not be sufficient space on the document for any part of your notarization, use a loose acknowledgement/jurat.
 See the Notary TIPS below.